Schwarzen/colormydesktop/README.md

 ### Finishing steps:

 * GNOME
+   * For regular installs auto apply/refresh is enabled by default for GNOME shell themes (requires setup in flatpak installs), if not using auto apply/refresh, you will need to set the theme manually.
-   * Once the theme has finished compiling, open the gnome tweaks application and change your shell theme to "Color-My-Desktop"<br>
+   * To manually change themes, once the theme has finished compiling, open the gnome tweaks application and change your shell theme to "Color-My-Desktop"<br>
      Some apps may require logging out to refresh their colors. <br>

 * KDE
+   * For regular installs auto apply/refresh is enabled by default for Plasma themes (requires setup in flatpak installs), if not using auto apply/refresh, you will need to set the theme manually.
    * Once the theme has finished compiling, open the system settings, navigate to the "Colors & Themes" and change your "Colors" and "Plasma Style" to Color-My-Desktop.  <br>

 * Vesktop